Urban agriculture: Farms

-The Philippines has numerous urban farms and other types of UA sites throughout the country.
-Several notable initiatives and organizations include The Philippine Urban Agriculture Network (PUAN), Gawad Kalinga, and the federal government's Urban Agriculture Program.
-Quezon City, the most populous city in the country, began a "Joy of Farming" program in the 2010s, which to date has implemented 160+ urban farms in backyards, daycare centres, churches and communal spaces as well as purpose-built farm demonstrations.
-In Metro Manila's Taguig, a 300 square meter urban farm built in 2020 was seen as a key player in the city's resilience during the COVID-19 pandemic.
-Fishermen based in Cebu initiated a hybrid farm to table scheme, connecting isolated farming communities to both national and international markets.

-In Singapore, hydroponic rooftop farms (which also rely on vertical farming) are appearing.
-The goal behind these is to rejuvenate areas and workforces that have thus far been marginalized.
-Simultaneously top level pesticide-free produce will be grown and harvested.
-As Singapore imports 90+% of its food, urban agriculture is seen as essential to national security, a fact underscored during the COVID-19 pandemic.

 On the island of Taiwan, local city governments sometimes support urban agriculture as a means of sustainable ecology, such as Taipei's Garden City Initiative.
 Originally intended to be small-scale, the program was met with unanticipated enthusiasm, for example, 200+ schools were approved for its trial phase out of planned 22.
 While certain challenges exist towards implementation and management, the program covers multiple types of urban agricultural sites governed by a variety of independent actors and institutions.

 Like many countries experiencing rapid (urban) population growth, China is exploring urban agriculture as a means of feeding its growing population; such as in Shanghai and the Megalopolis of the Pearl River Delta.
 Despite several widespread cultural, architectural, economic, governmental, and social challenges towards implementation, urban agriculture is noted as having numerous positive transformative effects for China ranging from local food security to national economic security.